 Designing for Wearables: Effective UX for Current and Future Devices: Sullivan offers an inside look at a design trend that’s reshaping the way we consume and process information.
 Though it’s been around for a while, this treasure trove contains a complete checklist of prototyping processes and tools for building tomorrow’s emerging ideas, such as covering the eyebrow-raising story behind the Google Glass Experiment, along with the background and influence of the newest UX recording and tracking apparatus.
 Read the reviews

-Lean UX: Designing Great Products with Agile Teams: Gothelf and Seiden have written the authority on bringing agile methodologies and design iterating together for delivering world class experiences.
+Lean UX: Designing Great Products with Agile Teams: Gothelf and Seiden have written the authority on bringing agile methodologies and design iterating together for delivering world-class experiences.
 Each chapter delivers great guidance for bringing a truly collaborative effort between UX practitioners and product teams, with key learnings on how to put the design process front and center in the agile scrum framework.
 This reference enlightens beginners and seasoned UX designers to better understand what’s needed to transition into a lean, mean UX machine.
 Read the reviews

 UX for Beginners: A Crash Course in 100 Short Lessons: Marsh helps you strengthen your UX palate with this practical application which comes complete with an in-depth UX portfolio guide that every beginner needs to get in the game.
 Though it doesn’t have hands-on exercises, it answers the lingering questions most beginners have about the UX design industry in short, sound bites.
 If you can get past the abundance of self-acclamation and “potty” mouth references, you’ll find that it’s a helpful beginning step in your journey.
 Read the reviews

-UX Strategy: How to Devise Innovative Digital Products that People Want: Levy’s reference goes beyond design and provides insights on the strategy.
+UX Strategy: How to Devise Innovative Digital Products that People Want: Levy’s reference goes beyond design and provides insights into the strategy.
 While still touching on topics like user research vs. guerilla research and storyboarding value innovation, it gets to the heart of the question oft asked from product owners, “Does the design promise conversions?”
 Levy connects the dots on bringing business strategy and the best-designed experience to bring value to both product owners and the user.
 Read the reviews

 UX for Dummies: Chesnut and Nichols understand that everyone gravitates to a “for Dummies” guide.
 This comprehensive 4-part collection of UX how-to’s is known for its well-organized content and covers everything from getting started to putting UX best practices into motion in its easy-to-follow format.
 Read the reviews